OpenEvalProject/evals/manuscripts/elife-81167/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01swzsf04 School of Pharmaceutical Sciences, University of Geneva Geneva Switzerland
+1. School of Pharmaceutical Sciences, University of Geneva Geneva Switzerland ([ROR:01swzsf04](https://ror.org/01swzsf04))
-2. https://ror.org/01swzsf04 ISPSO, University of Geneva Geneva Switzerland
+2. ISPSO, University of Geneva Geneva Switzerland ([ROR:01swzsf04](https://ror.org/01swzsf04))
-3. https://ror.org/02jx3x895 School of Pharmacy, University College London London United Kingdom
+3. School of Pharmacy, University College London London United Kingdom ([ROR:02jx3x895](https://ror.org/02jx3x895))
-4. https://ror.org/02jx3x895 UCL Centre for Advanced Research Computing, University College London London United Kingdom
+4. UCL Centre for Advanced Research Computing, University College London London United Kingdom ([ROR:02jx3x895](https://ror.org/02jx3x895))
-5. https://ror.org/021018s57 Department of Nutrition, Food Science and Gastronomy, Faculty of Pharmacy and Food Sciences, and Institute of Theoretical and Computational Chemistry, University of Barcelona Barcelona Spain
+5. Department of Nutrition, Food Science and Gastronomy, Faculty of Pharmacy and Food Sciences, and Institute of Theoretical and Computational Chemistry, University of Barcelona Barcelona Spain ([ROR:021018s57](https://ror.org/021018s57))
-6. https://ror.org/02jx3x895 Chemistry Department, University College London London United Kingdom
+6. Chemistry Department, University College London London United Kingdom ([ROR:02jx3x895](https://ror.org/02jx3x895))
-7. https://ror.org/02jx3x895 Institute of Structural and Molecular Biology, University College London London United Kingdom
+7. Institute of Structural and Molecular Biology, University College London London United Kingdom ([ROR:02jx3x895](https://ror.org/02jx3x895))

 † Corresponding author

 ## Abstract

-Non-structural protein 1 (Nsp1) is a main pathogenicity factor of α - and β - coronaviruses.
+Non-structural protein 1 (Nsp1) is a main pathogenicity factor of α- and β-coronaviruses.
 Nsp1 of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) suppresses the host gene expression by sterically blocking 40S host ribosomal subunits and promoting host mRNA degradation.
 This mechanism leads to the downregulation of the translation-mediated innate immune response in host cells, ultimately mediating the observed immune evasion capabilities of SARS-CoV-2.
 Here, by combining extensive molecular dynamics simulations, fragment screening and crystallography, we reveal druggable pockets in Nsp1.
 Structural and computational solvent mapping analyses indicate the partial crypticity of these newly discovered and druggable binding sites.
 The results of fragment-based screening via X-ray crystallography confirm the druggability of the major pocket of Nsp1.
-Finally, we show how the targeting of this pocket could disrupt the Nsp1-mRNA complex and open a novel avenue to design new inhibitors for other Nsp1s present in homologous β - coronaviruses.
+Finally, we show how the targeting of this pocket could disrupt the Nsp1-mRNA complex and open a novel avenue to design new inhibitors for other Nsp1s present in homologous β-coronaviruses.

 ## Introduction